Covid Wedding at The West Tower Aughton

 Keily and John Covid wedding story from Daresbury church Cheshire and The West Tower Aughton.

 My first covid wedding photography experience by photographer Wes Simpson.

 Over the coming weeks and months, guidelines and restrictions for weddings changed.
-However, Keily and John had planned a small mid-week wedding, so they held their nerve and hedged their bets that their wedding would go ahead.
+However, Keily and John had planned a small mid-week wedding and held their nerve.

 A week before their wedding I got an email from Keily which read –

-“We have contacted our family church (Daresbury All Saints Church in Cheshire) and they have said we can marry there on the 19th of August and West Tower has said they could still do our reception on this new date.”
+“We have contacted (Daresbury All Saints Church in Cheshire) and they have said we can marry there and West Tower has said they could still do our reception on this new date.”

 “We are having to apply for a special license from the church, but the good news is, our wedding can go ahead.”

 Keily and John’s wedding did take place!
-Sadly, my only wedding in 2020…
+Sadly, my only wedding of 2020…

-The couple were joined by a small selection of close family and friends for a ceremony at Dersebury All Saints Church in Cheshire which is a Lewis Carol Church and is known for it’s Alice In Wonderland theme.
+The couple were joined by a small selection of close family and friends for a ceremony at Dersebury All Saints Church in Cheshire which is known for its Alice In Wonderland theme.